-You will need to hire a Wyoming attorney to represent you in court to finalize your adoption if your adopted child is from Wyoming.
+You will need legal representation to represent you in court to finalize your adoption.
 At least six months after initial placement, a court hearing will be held to finalize the adoption.
-In the period of time between placement and finalization we will supervise and support the placement of the child in your home.
+In the period of time between placement and finalization Wyoming Children’s Society will supervise and support the placement of the child in your home.
 In some instances, your placement may be supervised by the public child welfare agency, and you may be asked to become certified as a foster parent prior to finalization.
-This requirement will vary from state to state, and we can help you connect with your local foster care agency for certification.
+This requirement will vary from state to state, and we can help you connect with your local Department of Family Services for certification.

-In some cases where the child is coming into Wyoming from another state, your adoption may be finalized in the sending state and the sending agency may have a staff attorney who will facilitate the finalization of the adoption on your behalf.
-All interstate placements are subject to the Interstate Compact on the Placement of Children: we will guide you through this process as well.
+In some cases when the child is coming from a different state into Wyoming, your adoption may be finalized in the child’s current state of residence and that state may have a staff attorney who will facilitate the finalization of the adoption on your behalf.
+All interstate placements are subject to the Interstate Compact on the Placement of Children (ICPC); we will guide you through this process as well.

 Find more valuable information about adopting waiting children at the internet links below as well as photos of waiting children.

-The website for the Wyoming Department of Family Services with information about foster care and adoption.
+The website for the Wyoming Department of Family Services has information about foster care and adoption.

-The Northwest Adoption Exchange.
-Photolistings of waiting children in Alaska, Idaho, Nevada, Oregon, Utah and Washington.
+The Northwest Adoption Exchange has photo listings of waiting children in Alaska, Idaho, Nevada, Oregon, Utah and Washington.

-North American Council on Adopted Children is an excellent resource for families considering adopting a waiting child.
+North American Council on Adoptable Children is an excellent resource for families considering adopting a waiting child.